keboola/connection-docs/components/use-cases/ecommerce.md

 ![Shopify Analytics to Keboola Provided Snowflake Database - Flows](/components/use-cases/ecommerce/----------------------.png)

 ## Authorizing eCommerce Data Sources
 To use a selected data source component, you must first authorize the data source.

+At least one data source must be used in order to create a working flow.

 ### Shopify Analytics
-Exactly 1 source is required

 {: .image-popup}
 ![Shopify Source](/components/use-cases/ecommerce/--------------------.png)

-To enable this application you need to:
+To enable this application, you must:

 - [Enable private app development)(https://help.shopify.com/en/manual/apps/private-apps#enable-private-app-development-from-the-shopify-admin) for your store.
-- Create a private application
+- Create a private application.
 - Enable `Read access` ADMIN API PERMISSIONS for the following following objects:
     - `Orders`
     - `Products`